Organic Wine – An Introduction to Biodynamics

 Probably the most well-known naturally made wines are the organic wines, defined by law as those that have been made from organically grown grapes.
 The law covers only grape growing, not the making of the wine.
 Hence there are other ecological wine making systems in addition to organics, ranging from wineries looking to be more ‘sustainable’ by reducing chemicals to those that have made changes to their winemaking, including recycling waste water and using light-weight glass bottles.
 Now there are even carbon-neutral wineries.

-“Look for environmentally sound products that preserve biodiversity”
+“Look for environmentally sound products”

 The wine growing regime on the cutting-edge takes the name biodynamics.
 There isn’t space here to explain this in detail, but it is essentially a form of super-organics.
 Here, tiny homeopathic quantities of natural substances, such as cow dung, enhance vine health and disease resistance by promoting the microbial life in the soil.
 Sometimes this also involves carrying out certain treatments according to the phases of the moon.
 How it works, no one fully understands, nor does it enjoy mainstream acceptance.
 However, the proof is in the glass.
 Superlative biodynamic wines are made and many of the world’s most respected wine producers are converts – those facts alone make it good enough for me.